wmde/wikibase-release-pipeline/tools/docs/README.md

 This builds the tools and product images from the selected checkout and records their selection in `docker-compose.build.yml`.
 Remove that generated file to return the installation to published image tags.
 Source builds require more time, CPU, memory, and storage than a normal installation.
+They anonymously reuse the public build cache produced by CI in GHCR; prefix the command with `BUILD_CACHE_REGISTRY=` to use only the server's local BuildKit cache.

 ## Runtime behavior